highcharts/highcharts/docs/chart-and-series-types/pictorial.md

 The pictorial series requires the [modules/pictorial.js](https://code.highcharts.com/modules/pictorial.js) file to be loaded.

-Here is an example of loading pictorial modules into a webpage:
+Here is an example of loading the pictorial module into a webpage:

 ```html
 <script src="https://code.highcharts.com/highcharts.js"></script>
 <script src="https://code.highcharts.com/modules/pictorial.js"></script>
 ```

-In the beginning, the series type must be provide:
+In order to set the default series type to `pictorial`, set the `chart.type`:

 ```js
 chart: {